Ford Transit Connect Review 2025: Price, specs & load capacity

 The infotainment system itself, on a 10-inch screen, is easy enough to use, but it’s harder to change settings on the move than with physical buttons that you can feel.

 The 10.25-inch digital driver display is clear and can show navigation directions if you use the in-built nav system, which makes it easy to quickly find your way through unfamiliar streets.
 Like most cars, this doesn’t work if you use Apple CarPlay or Android Auto directions, however.
-The good news is that you can easily change settings using the steering-wheel mounted buttons.
+The good news is that you can easily change settings using the steering-wheel-mounted buttons, and these are proper buttons, not the awful touch-sensitive haptic pads fitted to a lot of VW-built vehicles.

 Those touch-sensitive buttons, by the way?
 Tricky to use, as it’s hard to tell if you’ve pressed them properly without looking at the display to see if anything’s changed.
 But it’s better than trying to tap through submenus on the screen.